Charging Customers For Using Credit Cards Will Kill Your Business

 Why Surcharge a Credit Card Sale?

-Charging customers for the use of credit cards is gaining momentum in the United States.
-This practice, also known as “credit card surcharging” and “zero-cost credit card processing,” may seem very tempting.
+Processors are marketing this new service as as “credit card surcharging” and “zero-cost credit card processing,” and it is understandably a very tempting practice to implement into your business.
 The cost of accepting credit cards has continually become more expensive over the last decade.
 This is making businesses begin to question why they should be on the hook for the cost of accepting card payments, especially considering that it has become the preferred method of payment among consumers.

-The 2%-4% cost in processing fees (also known as the discount rate) can significantly eat into the profit margins of a business.
+The 2%-4% cost in processing fees can significantly eat into the profit margins of a business.
 There are also additional flat fees of 10-50 cents per transaction on top of the discount rate which can significantly the increase cost of small transactions.
-In some cases, business owners have reported that processing fees can cost upwards 40% of the transaction when factoring in the flat transaction fees on low-dollar sales, such as those at convenience stores.
+In some cases, business owners have reported that processing fees can cost upwards 40% of the transaction when factoring in the flat transaction fees on low-dollar sales, such as those at convenience stores where someone might just buy a pack of gum.

 Interchange Fees

-The combination of the base cost of the discount rate and transaction fee together is known as the “Interchange rate” in the credit card processing industry.
-This rate is charged by the bank that issued the customer’s credit card.
+There are two base fees packaged into a credit card processing fee.
+The first fee is the “discount rate” and it is a percentage fee of the total sale.
+The average cost of this fee is around 1.7%.
+The second fee is known as the “transaction fee” and is a flat cost of around $0.20, on average.
+These fees can vary depending on several reasons which we will cover below.
+The combination of the discount rate and transaction fee together is known as the “Interchange rate” in the credit card processing industry.
+The interchange rate is charged by the bank that issued the customer's credit card.
 Banks determine this rate based primarily on three factors:

 1. Business Type